|(My feet, in Hockeytown Restaurant, Detroit)|

-I'm thinking again of the inmate at Mansfield (Ohio) State Correctional Center who asked me to pray for him because he could not forgive himself for killing his parents.
+I'm thinking of the inmate at Mansfield (Ohio) State Correctional Center who asked me to pray for him.
+I said, "I would love to pray for you."

 One reason that request affected me so much is that I have, in my own moral and spiritual failure, sometimes felt unable to forgive myself.
 I meet many people plagued by the hell-designed incapacity to self-forgive.
 How can we do this?